 Using the table format provided, provide a milestone table for the project.
-The milestone table lists each Task, outputs for each task, quantities of each Task (QTY), and responsible party/parties for each Task.
+The milestone table lists each Objective, Task, and Product, quantities of each Product (QTY), and responsible party/parties for each Product.
 Interim milestones need to be sufficiently frequent so that problems can be identified and corrected expeditiously.